 Our info session lady dove straight into the four undergraduate schools & law center of Georgetown.
 The first and largest college is called Georgetown College.
 It houses the humanities, sciences, social sciences, and languages.

-Specific majors include English, government, history, economics.
+Specific majors include English, government, history, and economics.
 Can you guess the most popular major when students apply?
 Undeclared.
 I believe this shows that Georgetown won’t turn you down just because you don’t have your major figured out.

-The sciences include biology, chemistry, and they do have a pre-med track.
+The sciences include biology, and chemistry, and they do have a pre-med track.
 They do have an early assurance program in which you don’t take the MCAT in sophomore year.
 But this is only if you apply to the Georgetown School of Medicine.

 They do have the same program for aspiring law majors with LCAT’s.